PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_nar.md

 ## Other
 * In Noah's second tutorial, Phillip will add have a question at the end of the tutorial asking the user to draw the conclusion on their own.

+* In the results section, should say something about their being practical limitations to how much we can increase the reaction producing *Y*, which provides a trade-off hence why the reaction rate isn't higher.

 * Should be positive autoregulation somewhere -- how many positive autoregulation loops are there?

 * NOAH: Just curious... how many positive autoregulation loops are there in our network?